Blazam-App/docs.blazam.org/docsource/install/security.md

 !!! danger

-    Running the web application under elevated priviledges exposes your Active Directory to unneccessary risk of framework exploits.
+    Running the web application under elevated privileges exposes your Web Server and Active Directory to unneccessary risk of framework exploits.

+## Internet Facing
+Should you decide to publish Blazam to the internet, you should ensure that a valid SSL certificate is supplied and forcing of HTTPS is enabled either in-app or via IIS.
 ## Active Directory User

 The application only has as much privilege as you supply it.
 It is possible to set up an advanced permission ACL within Active